FASTRAD: Monte Carlo algorithm

 The Reverse Monte Carlo method for electron transport takes into account the energy deposition due to primary electrons and secondary photons.

 The Monte Carlo module was successfully verified through a comparison with GEANT4 results for the forward algorithm and with US Format for the reverse method.
 One example is the case of a piece of electronic equipment in a satellite structure.
 The radiation environment corresponds to the electron energy spectrum of a geostationary mission (from 10 keV up to 5 MeV).

-In the future, the Monte Carlo module will be able to manage protons and positrons.

 Interface to Geant4

 Geant4 is a particle-matter interaction toolkit maintained by a worldwide collaboration of scientists and software engineers.
 This C++ library contains a wide range of interaction cross section data and models together with a tracking engine of particles through a 3D geometry.

 The Geant4 interface implemented in the FASTRAD software provides a tool able to create the 3D geometry, define the particle source, set the physics list and create all the resulting source files in a ready-to-compile Geant4 project.
 The tool is useful for young engineers who need to be driven into the Geant4 world, and who can use FASTRAD as a tutorial tool, or by experts who do not want to spend time on the creation of C++ files that describe the geometry, material, and basic physics and who can use the Geant4 project created by FASTRAD as a base that can be enhanced by specific features relative to their physical application.
 The Geant4 interface gives the software a wide range of radiation related fields, as Geant4 is already used for space, medical, nuclear, aeronautical and military applications.
-Its intuitive and powerful radiation CAD capabilities facilitate the engineering process for any radiation sensitive system analysis.
+Its radiation CAD capabilities facilitate the engineering process for any radiation sensitive system analysis.

-Bunker Tool

-Another module is the bunker designer tool that calculates the concrete wall thickness of irradiation rooms by considering the room’s geometry, the type and activity of the source and the acceptable dose rate.

 Technical specifications

 FASTRAD was developed using C++ with OpenGL to manage the 3D and Open Cascade library for the STEP import and Boolean operations.
-It was tested under Mac and LINUX using an OS emulator (PowerPC, VMware …).
+It was tested under Mac and LINUX using an OS emulator (PowerPC, VMware ...).

 Computer Requirements: Configuration: Windows Vista/XP/NT/2000 - 512 Mo RAM - 50 Mo HDD.